 Posted by Virus Bulletin on Oct 14, 2010

-How sure are you that none of your organisation's machines are controlled by criminals?
+Can your organisation afford to lose thousands of pounds because of banking fraud?
 Register now for the VB Seminar and learn from industry experts about the current risks and how to deal with them.